-Residents were evacuated from their homes for a time after a possible World War One bomb was discovered last night.
+Residents have been evacuated from their homes after a possible World War One bomb was discovered last night.

 South Wales Police said they were called at around 7.25pm on Wednesday after receiving a report of what appeared to be a World War One bomb at the Pink Geranium pub in Pontardawe.

 It is understood that the device was taken into the pub and a police cordon was put in place.